CU2403/Housing-Price-Prediction/README.md

 * **Efficiency:** Optimized the Hessian calculation to reduce training time from >10 minutes to <30 seconds for demonstration batches.
 * **Prediction Validation:** Validated model performance using Top-1 Accuracy and Probability Boxplots, showing the model assigns significantly higher probabilities to chosen vehicles compared to rejected alternatives.

+### 🔄 Extension: Price Prediction Module
+*Complementing the Choice Model with Intrinsic Valuation*

+While the **FastCombinedLogit** model treats price as an external input to determine user utility, predicting the fair market value of a vehicle is equally critical for a holistic market analysis.
+To bridge this gap, I developed a parallel pricing engine.

+* **Modeling Approach:**
+    * **Linear Regression:** Established a baseline to understand linear depreciation trends (e.g., impact of *Car Age* and *Odometer* on Price).
+    * **Decision Tree Regressor:** Implemented to capture non-linear relationships and interaction effects (e.g., how the value of a specific brand drops precipitously after a certain mileage threshold).
+* **Optimization:**
+    * Conducted rigorous **Hyperparameter Tuning** on the Decision Tree (optimizing `max_depth`, `min_samples_split`, and `min_samples_leaf`) to balance bias and variance, ensuring the model generalizes well to unseen inventory data.
+* **Synergy:** This pricing module serves as a crucial input generator for the Choice Model, allowing for dynamic simulation of how price fluctuations impact market share.
 ---

 ## 🧰 Tech Stack